Bed Smart 101

 Air Mattress: A bed filled with air.
 It provides varied firmness levels by adjusting air pressure, perfect for temporary sleeping arrangements.

 Innerspring: A classic mattress type, primarily made of coil springs.
-It offers bounce and support.

 RV Mattress: Specifically designed for campers or recreational vehicles.
 It’s often more compact but still offers comfort for on-the-road sleeping.